polterguy/polterguy.github.io/tutorials/database-crud/index.md

 sure that whatever file you're looking at ends with _".get.hl"_ such that we're looking at roughly the same thing in the rest of this tutorial.
 Also notice that you can hold down the ALT key while pressing M to maximize your Hyperlambda editor.
 This makes it easier to read the code as we go through the rest of this tutorial.
-On OS X the equivalent keyboard shortcut is `OPTION+M`.
+In OS X the equivalent keyboard shortcut is `OPTION+M`.

 What you are looking at now is the Hyperlambda Magic automatically generated for you.
 The most important part of this code is the following section.